Trip Server 2

 to include where libpqxx.pc

-and dlibpq.pc
+and libpq.pc

 are installed.

-compiler by defining the CXX
+by defining the CXX

-environment variable when building both
+environment variable when building both libpqxx

-and Trip.
+Trip.

 e.g.:

-./configure \
+$ ./configure \

 PKG_CONFIG_PATH="/usr/local/lib/pkgconfig:$(pg_config --libdir)/pkgconfig" \